New London Jazz: From Underground to Center Stage

 Ezra Collective

 Ezra Collective epitomizes the celebratory spirit of the movement.
 Once staples of underground showcases, they now turn major festival stages into euphoric block parties.
 Their Glastonbury 2025 set on The Other Stage was a fever pitch of jazz, Afrobeat, and hip-hop energy, elevated by surprise appearances from Jorja Smith, Loyle Carner, and Kojey Radical.
-The group’s dynamic presence proves that jazz can still move bodies as well as minds.
+The group’s dynamic presence proves that jazz can move feet as well as minds.

 Yussef Dayes